zixianwang2022/Megatron-LM/docs/llama2.md

 2. Convert the checkpoints from Llama-2 format to Megatron format.
 3. Setup arguments for launching the model.

 The following sections detail these steps.
+The final section list benchmark result comparisons between: 1) Llama-2 inference code running the native checkpoints, and 2) Megatron running the converted checkpoints.

 # Contents
   * [Download native checkpoints](#download-native-checkpoints)